 • The Right to Council NYC Coalition, KC Tenants in Kansas City, the Philadelphia Tenants Union and the Autonomous Tenants Union of Chicago all have helpful guides that offer tips on the basics of organizing and leadership building with your neighbors right now.
 While some of the information is area-specific, much isn’t, and they also have helpful sample letters for many steps of the process, including your first contact with neighbors.

-• Right To The City and Homes For All have recordings and materials from the recent Renter Nation Training Series here.
-Topics include: Power to the People: Organizing 101; The Politics of Housing: Past & Present Struggles & Victories; Why Do We Pay Rent?
+• Right To The City and Homes For All have captioned recordings of the 6-part Renter Nation Training Series here and all of the accompanying curriculum materials here.
+Topics include: Organizing 101; The Politics of Housing: Past & Present Struggles & Victories; Why Do We Pay Rent?
 Land and Housing under Capitalism; The Great Land Robbery: Land and Housing under Racial Capitalism; and How to Build a Tenant Union.
+Materials from their Rooted and Ready: Eviction Defense for the Renter Nation Training Series should be available soon.

 • Housing Justice Platform has lots of reports and information outlining a plan to address the housing crisis at a federal scale.